vivekpandey1222/Documentation/nagios.md

 podman is already the newest version (100:3.4.2-5).
 0 upgraded, 0 newly installed, 0 to remove and 9 not upgraded.
 ```
-**- sudo:** This part of the command is like saying "I want to do something important."
+**sudo**: This part of the command is like saying "I want to do something important."
 It
-stands for "superuser do" and allows you to perform tasks that affect your computer's
+stands for "superuser do".
-system, like installing software.

-**- apt:** It is used to handle the installation, removal, and upgrading of software packages.
+**apt**: It is used to handle the installation, removal, and upgrading of software packages.

- **- install:** This tells the magic tool that you want to put a new program on your
+ **install**: This tells the magic tool that you want to install a new program on your
 computer.